|

 ‘Then what?’

-‘Just a feeling’ He looked at his Dad and made a decision.
+‘Just a feeling.’
+He looked at his Dad and made a decision.
 ‘I think I should go home.’

-‘They aren’t going to touch you, Len.
+The old man looked disappointed.
+‘Just a quick walk.
+You know how Lucky likes to walk on the course.
+They aren’t going to touch you, Len.
 I mean that would be stupid.
 They couldn’t get to their money if you were gone.
 Touch you and they’d break the chain.
 You always told me that they’d end up with nothing.
 That’s what’s kept you alive all these years.’

 Walking on the golf course behind the wheezing dog, Leonard realised it was true.
 No one could get at the money without him.
-The curious thing was, now he thought about it, he hadn’t heard from the Katz brothers in the last ten days either.
+The curious thing was, now he thought about it, he hadn’t heard from the Slate brothers in the last ten days either.
 The longest time.
 They were usually calling him with crackpot investments they wanted to make.

 ‘Why don’t you call Henry.
 He’s always got his ear to the ground.
 He’ll tell you what’s happening.’